janzoner/obsidian-spaced-repetition-recall/README.md

 -   Reviewing a Notes directly [#635];
 -   when using fsrs, output `ob-revlog.csv`, to optimize the algorithm parameters using [optimizer](https://github.com/open-spaced-repetition/fsrs-optimizer) for better review;

+## Maintainers Wanted
+Since I am not a programmer, I don't know much about typescript programming, so I can only do some bug fixes and small feature updates.
+I can only do some bug fixes and small feature updates, but it is difficult to realize some of the proposed features.
+Welcome to join us if you are interested in this plugin, and work together to maintain and update this plugin.

+You can join us by submitting an issue or PR directly.

 ## How to install the plugin

 1. Download main.js, manifest.json, styles.css from the latest release (see [releases](https://github.com/open-spaced-repetition/obsidian-spaced-repetition-recall/releases/))